Lio320/GraphTracking/README.md

 ## <strong> Installation: </strong>

+To test the tool is necessary to clone this repository and to install the required dependencies.

 * ### <strong> Python dependencies: </strong>
-    To test the tool is necessary to clone this repository and to install the requirements with the python dependencies:
+    To install the python dependencies is sufficient to execute the following command:
     ```
     pip3 install -r requirements.txt
     ```

 * ### <strong> OpenCV: </strong>
-    It is necessary to install OpenCV from source to enable the NON-FREE algorithm (like the SURF features extractor).
+    It is necessary to install the compiled version of OpenCV from source, in order to enable the NON-FREE algorithms, like the <em>xfeatures2d</em> package which contains the SURF features extractor used in this project.
 Refer to the follwing link for the instructions: https://docs.opencv.org/3.4/d7/d9f/tutorial_linux_install.html

     What worked for me (but may not work for you) was to compile using the following CMAKE flags: